-First you have the Social Security’s Old-Age, Survivors, and Disability Insurance Trust Fund.
-The SSA dips into this trust fund when the outgoing benefits it pays each month exceed the revenue it takes in, which, incidentally happened in 2010 for the first time.
+First up, you have the Social Security’s Old-Age, Survivors, and Disability Insurance Trust Fund.
+The SSA dips into this trust fund when the outgoing benefits it pays each month exceed the revenue it takes in.
+That happened in 2010 for the first time.

 The other source of revenue is the income taxes that select Social Security recipients pay on their benefits.

 Last year, the SSA’s Office of the Chief Actuary estimated that the Trust Fund will be depleted between 2033 and 2034.
-Now that estimate has been pushed back by one year to 2035.
+Now the second half of that estimate has been pushed back by one year to 2035.